dermatologist/kedro-tf-text/README.md

 # Kedro Tf Text

 This package consists of [Kedro pipelines](https://kedro.readthedocs.io/en/stable/kedro.pipeline.html) for preprocessing text and tabular data.

-Work in progress.
+## **Work in progress.
+DO NOT USE**

 ## How to install
 ```